 If new green growth emerges in the Spring and Summer then your orchid should recover.

 Orchid Leaves Yellow After Repotting

 The most common reason for orchid leaves turning yellow after repotting is due to transplant shock or planting in potting mediums that retain too much moisture.
 Yellow leaves indicate stress due to fluctuating temperature, humidity, air currents, levels of light, or too much moisture around the roots.

 Repotting or moving your orchid can mean a change of environment for the orchid which is at odds with its preferred conditions.

 To save it you have to correct the environmental conditions that are causing the stress.

-Orchids should be repotted once every 2-3 years because the roots of orchid require a particularly areaed potting medium to allow oxygen to circulate around the roots for root respiration.
-Pine bark chippings is the best potting medium for orchids due to its areaeted porous structure that promotes good drainage and keeps the roots healthy.
+Orchids should be repotted once every 2-3 years because the roots of orchids require a particularly areaed potting medium to allow oxygen to circulate the roots for root respiration.
+Pine bark chippings are the best potting medium for orchids due to their aerated porous structure that promotes good drainage and keeps the roots healthy.

 If you have repotted your orchid into moss or potting soil then these materials retain too much moisture around the roots and deprive the roots of oxygen which causes the leaves to turn yellow and the orchid dies back.

-Therefore you should always pot orchids in pine bark potting mediums (or special orchid bark based potting mixes) for a healthy orchid rather then moss or ordinary potting soil.
+Therefore you should always pot orchids in pine bark potting mediums (or special orchid bark-based potting mixes) for a healthy orchid rather than moss or ordinary potting soil.